 Before uninstalling the MILLPWR^{G2} software, please reboot the Windows PC in order to ensure a successful removal.
-To remove the MILLPWR^{G2} software from a Windows PC, either use the Windows Control Panel (Add/Remove Programs, or Programs and Features), or the shortcut "Uninstall MILLPWR" from the Windows Start Menu (in All Programs and under ACU-RITE).
-When the uninstaller opens, please make sure that all checkboxes are checked so that all components are fully removed from the system.
+To remove the MILLPWR^{G2} software from a Windows PC, use the shortcut "Uninstall MILLPWR" from the Windows Start Menu (in All Programs and under ACU-RITE).